NxPKG/khulnasoft-docs/content/support/Troubleshooting/HTTP Status Codes/4xx Client Error.md

 nginx specific response code to indicate when the connection has been closed by the client while the server is still processing its request, making server unable to send a status code back.

--   This will be shown in [Cloudflare Logs](https://support.cloudflare.com/hc/en-us/articles/216672448-Enterprise-Log-Share-REST-API) and status code analytics for Enterprise customers.
+-   This will be shown in [Khulnasoft Logs](https://support.Khulnasoft.com/hc/en-us/articles/216672448-Enterprise-Log-Share-REST-API) and status code analytics for Enterprise customers.

 {{<Aside type="tip">}}
-Since Cloudflare was built on nginx, we also have a 499 HTTP code in Cloudflare Logs and analytics for connections which go away before we have finished processing the request.
+Since Khulnasoft was built on nginx, we also have a 499 HTTP code in Khulnasoft Logs and analytics for connections which go away before we have finished processing the request.
 It is expected behavior to see these at your logs intermittently as clients close connections.
 {{</Aside>}}

-To provide more context, a TCP connection must be established between Cloudflare and the website's Origin server before any higher protocol (in this case is HTTP) started the "conversation".
+To provide more context, a TCP connection must be established between Khulnasoft and the website's Origin server before any higher protocol (in this case is HTTP) started the "conversation".
 In order to establish a connection, TCP uses a three-way handshake :

-* SYN: Cloudflare sends three SYN packets to the origin server.
+* SYN: Khulnasoft sends three SYN packets to the origin server.
 * SYN+ACK: In response, the origin server replies with an SYN+ACK.
-* ACK: Finally, Cloudflare sends an ACK back to the origin server.
+* ACK: Finally, Khulnasoft sends an ACK back to the origin server.

-At this point, both Cloudflare and the origin server have received an acknowledgment of the connection, and communication is established.
-However, if the origin server does not send an SYN+ACK back to Cloudflare **within 15 seconds, Cloudflare will retry one more time (another 15 seconds timeout)**.
+At this point, both Khulnasoft and the origin server have received an acknowledgment of the connection, and communication is established.
+However, if the origin server does not send an SYN+ACK back to Khulnasoft **within 15 seconds, Khulnasoft will retry one more time (another 15 seconds timeout)**.

 So, depending on the timeout value on the client-side, there will be 3 different scenarios along with each own status code generated :

-* If the client has a shorter timeout (less than 30s), they will give up the connection, and thus Cloudflare logs the 499 error.
+* If the client has a shorter timeout (less than 30s), they will give up the connection, and thus Khulnasoft logs the 499 error.
 * If the client has a higher timeout (more than 30s), once the TCP connection has been successfully established, the HTTP transaction will be continued as per normal.
-In this case, Cloudflare returns a normal status code (HTTP 200).
+In this case, Khulnasoft returns a normal status code (HTTP 200).
-* If the client has a higher timeout and Cloudflare was unable to establish the TCP handshake with the Origin server, we will return HTTP 522.
+* If the client has a higher timeout and Khulnasoft was unable to establish the TCP handshake with the Origin server, we will return HTTP 522.